lbatschelet/GeoRoughness-Tool/README.md

 ## Documentation

-For more detailed information about the tool's capabilities and additional configurations, please refer to the [Wiki](https://github.com/lbatschelet/dem-roughness-calculator/wiki).
+For more detailed information about the tool's capabilities and additional configurations, please refer to the [Project's Wiki](https://github.com/lbatschelet/dem-roughness-calculator/wiki).

 ## Installation Guide for DEM Roughness Calculator

-This guide provides detailed steps for installing the DEM Roughness Calculator on Windows, macOS, and Linux systems.
-Please follow the instructions specific to your operating system.
+Follow these steps to install the DEM Roughness Calculator on your system.
+The program is available as a Python package and can therefore be installed on any major operating system.

+> [!TIP]
+> If you are not that experienced using command line tools or experience any problems during installation, please refer to the [Getting Started Wiki Page](https://github.com/lbatschelet/dem-roughness-calculator/wiki/Getting-Started) for a more detailed and OS specific installation guide.

 ### Prerequisites